ubirak/gulp-uglifycss/README.md

 ## Options

-No specisific options.
+No specific options.
 You can use all the [UglifyCSS](https://github.com/fmarcia/UglifyCSS) options.